sfarmer1/GGJ2024/README.md

 - Provide a bare bones example of how to organize a project with Just Enough structure to get to the fun part quickly
 - Make it easy to rip out the example code and make it your own
 - Make a template that easily runs on on Windows, Linux, and MacOS ARM chips (M1, M2, etc)
+- Clean up the C# formatting in the original Roll and Cash template project.
+- Stay up to date with all dependencies
+- Implement an in-game ImGui inspector as an example of how to build your tooling into the game, itself.

 NOTE: You will need to run the ContentBuilderUI project first.
 This will generate the content files necessary to build and run the game.